bitovi/documentcss/pages/guides/use.md

 /**
  *  @@stylesheet buttons.less Buttons
  *
- *  Global style definitions for all...
+ *  Global style definitions for all button elements.
  *
  */

  /**
  *  @@styles buttons-sizes Button Sizes 1
  *
- *  There are 3 button sizes that can...
+ *  There are 3 button sizes that can be used:
  */

   btn-small {